 The last thing that we will do in the PPP Profile window is the limitation of the usage of the user’s credentials.
 Navigate to the next tab Limits and in the Only One option choose Yes.

 This will limit the user’s credentials to be used by one active user only.

-In the Service dropdown menu choose pptp since we are creating PPTP server, and in the Profile dropdown menu choose the profile which we’ve already create previously (PPTP-profile in our case).
+In the Service dropdown menu choose PPTP since we are creating a PPTP server, and in the Profile dropdown menu choose the profile which we’ve already created previously (PPTP-profile in our case).

-In the end few advices which will make your life easier:
+In the end, few advice which will make your life easier: